UnityRPG/4-Finished-Demo/README.md

 2. This will work for mouse, but would need to be modified for gamepad
 3. Take all input listening out of the character
 4. Start to really focus `PlayerControl` on it's sole function.

+### 21 A Strong Character Basis
+1. Review how the character part of the player works
+2. Create a dedicated animator override controller per enemy
+3. Build a character from scratch as the basis of an enemy
+4. Demonstrate our architecture by possessing as player.